+- When necessary for our legitimate interests and those of third parties, including to:

-- with specific products. - Personal information that you provide to us when you create a Google Account (like your name and password, phone number, date of birth or payment information). - Information that we collect as you use our services: - Information about your apps, browsers and devices. such as unique identifiers tied to the browser, application or device that you're using and information about the interaction of your apps, browsers and devices with our - user experience.
-For example, displaying a Google Doodle on the Search homepage to celebrate an event specific to your country, providing security tips adapted to how you use Google products or tailoring the experience to be age-appropriate, if relevant. - Provide advertising, which allows us to offer many of our services without a fee.
-For example, showing you ads based on the context of the site that you're visiting, like ads for gardening equipment on a page about gardening tips.
-(And when ads are personalised, we ask for your consent.) - With your consent, such as
+- Customise our services to provide you with a better user experience.
+For example, displaying a Google Doodle on the Search homepage to celebrate an event specific to your country, providing security tips adapted to how you use Google products or tailoring the experience to be age-appropriate, if relevant.

+- Provide

+advertising,

+which allows us

+to offer many of

+our services

+without a fee.

+For example,

+showing you

+ads based on

+the context of

+the site that

+for gardening equipment on a page about gardening tips.